- Opéra in a prologue and 5 acts

 The 18th century is the age of the number opera par excellence; opera seria, opera buffa and opéra comique consisted of arias and the odd ensemble (generally moments of reflection) separated by recitatives or spoken dialogue that advanced the action.
 Salieri and later Mozart had made the numbers advance the plot, extending ensembles over longer periods of time (reaching 20 minutes in the Figaro Act II finale).
 In Les Horaces, Salieri had almost done away with numbers, developing a melodic recitative (as Grétry had in his unsuccessful Andromaque).
 Here he extends the technique.

 Act I opens with a lively ‘second’ overture in the percussion-heavy Turkish style.
 When Salieri revised Tarare for Vienna as Axur, re d’Ormus, this became the main overture.
-After Atar reveals his plot against Tarare, four black slaves bring in Astasie, veiled in black from head to foot; the harem slaves’ allegro chorus, ‘Dans les plus beaux lieux de l’Asie’, is full of verve.
+After Atar reveals his plot against Tarare, four slaves bring in Astasie, veiled in black from head to foot; the harem slaves’ allegro chorus, ‘Dans les plus beaux lieux de l’Asie’, is full of verve.
 I have already mentioned Atar’s ‘Je suis heureux, vous êtes ranimé’.
-Atar changes Astasie’s name to Izar, and puts her in the charge of the European slave Spinette; her coquettish allegretto (‘Oui, seigneur, je veux la réduire’) establishes her sly character.
+Atar changes Astasie’s name to Izar, and puts her in the charge of the European slave Spinette, whose coquettish allegretto (‘Oui, seigneur, je veux la réduire’) establishes her sly character.
 A devastated Tarare arrives, pleading for the sultan’s help against the pirates he believes kidnapped Astasie; he describes his wife’s beauty in an ardent, rapt adagio (‘Astasie est une déesse’).
 Atar’s aria ‘Qu’as-tu donc fait de ton mâle courage?’, mocking Tarare for his unmanly tears, was celebrated in its day.
 A series of brief allegro solos develops into a robust quartet as Tarare prepares to set sail against the pirates, and Atar orders Altamort to make sure he never returns.
 The act ends with Atar’s andante maestoso ‘Vertu farouche et fière’, almost drooling with pleasure as he looks forward to Tarare’s death and consoling his widow.

 Act II: A public square, with the royal palace on one side, and the temple of Brahma at the back.
 Arthénée the high priest and Atar plot to use religion to control the people; in a solemn ceremony, one of the augurs will name Altamort as the gods’ chosen head of the army.
 Alone, Arthénée reveals his own ambitions for the throne.
 Tarare prays to Brahma in a beautiful lento prayer (‘De quel nouveau malheur suis-je encor menacé?’) ; Calpigi reveals the Sultan’s crime to him, and a way of getting into the harem.
 Tarare resolves to rescue his wife in an allegro alla breve aria (‘J’irai: oui, j’oserai!’).